BinomialLLC/basis_universal/README.md

 The command line tool used to create, validate, and transcode/unpack .basis/.KTX2 files is named "basisu".
 Run basisu without any parameters for help.

+The library and command line tool have no other 3rd party dependencies (that are not already in the repo), so it's pretty easy to build.

 To build basisu (without SSE 4.1 support - the default):

 ```